obro79/obro79/README.md

 ## Currently Learning

-Deepening Python, networking, systems, and infra fundamentals while grinding on AI agents, recruiting automation, and tools that make real workflows faster.
+Deepening Python, networking, systems, and infra fundamentals while grinding on AI agent and falling more in love with stream processing.

 ## Let's Connect